top of page

 The Capital Funding Gap

-Louisville operates more than 120 public parks and 13 community centers across Jefferson County—places residents use for recreation, gathering, and connection.
+Yet our public park system has faced decades of underfunding.
 A recent condition assessment found more than half of Louisville's parks are in poor or fair condition, with an estimated $177 million in deferred maintenance.
-16 parks have seen no investment in more than 20 years.
+Sixteen parks have seen no investment in more than 20 years.

 Peer